Literature review help

 In the main body of the literature review you will provide insight into the relationship between your topic and its wider subject area.
 Through critically analysing the chosen literature, you will be able to move from the wider literature to the specific focus of your topic.
 Remember, it is important that you highlight a clear connection between the sources.
 You can organise this section of the literature review in different ways.
 For example, you could order the sources chronologically, by theme, or by the development of the idea.

-Finally, in the last section of your literature review you should re-cover the main agreements or disagreements within the literature, and provide an overall perspective on your topic.
+Finally, in the last section of your literature review research you should re-cover the main agreements or disagreements within the literature, and provide an overall perspective on your topic.
 It is also a perfect opportunity to highlight any gaps that you have found and mention any possible areas for future research.

 Literature review writing tips